lkiesow/weblog.lkiesow.de/20220223-proxmox-test-machine-self-servic/internal-network.md

 While you can already create machines and assign the new interface, these machines can not route to the internet.
 This can be the desired state if you want a completely separate network.
-Usually, you want machines to be able to reach the internet though.
+Usually, you want machines to be able to reach the internet, though.

 For this, we want a NAT configuration.
 Imagine this as your home router, which will route traffic from your home network to the internet,